authrocket/authrocket-ruby/README.md

 #### Per-request locale

 If your app supports multiple locales, then you'll likely want to set the locale on a per-request basis.
-Add a `headers: {accept_language: 'en'}` param to relevant API calls:
+Add a `headers: {accept_language: 'en'}` argument to relevant API calls:

     AuthRocket::User.create(
       email: 'jdoe@example.com',